-This week, we’re featuring Terrence and Heather Huie from Apollo Fields based out of New York and Colorado.
-This husband and wife team describes their photography as “Artistic storytelling for adventurous couples.
+This week, we asked Terrence and Heather Huie from Apollo Fields how to get the shot.
+This husband and wife team are based out of New York and Colorado and describe their photography as “Artistic storytelling for adventurous couples.
 And as you’ll see in these photos, they’re all about adventure and risk-taking.

 Gear: Nikon d750, 50mm f/1.4 lens.